thebeebs/Content/speaking.md

 ## My Bio

 ### First Person:
-I’m a Developer Evangelist at Oracle.
+I am a Developer Evangelist at Oracle.
 While I work across all of our technologies, my particular passion is Cloud.
 I regularly speak and blog about all aspects of Cloud development and implementation.
+I have been a since I was 16 and over the past 19 years has worked on projects with many Major brands.
+Prior to joining Oracle I worked at Microsoft as a developer and evangelist for 8 years.
 I’ve written articles for and featured in, NET Magazine, ZDNet, NOUPE, SitePoint, TutsPlus and Channel 9.

 ### Third Person Bio:
-Martin beeby is a Developer Evangelist at Oracle.
+Martin Beeby is a Developer Evangelist at Oracle.
 Martin has been developing since he was 16 and over the past 19 years has worked on projects with many Major brands.
+Prior to joining Oracle Martin worked at Microsoft as a developer and evangelist for 8 years.
 Martin has written articles for, and been featured in, NET Magazine, ZDNet, NOUPE, SitePoint, TutsPlus and Channel 9.

 ### Short Bio:
 Martin works for Oracle.
 He’s been a developer since the late 90s and loves figuring out problems and experimenting with code.